A Day in the Life of Sam

 Meet Stephanie-Lynn, a volunteer lifeguard at Camp Promise-West.
 She supervised all of our water activities, including swimming in our indoor heated pool and hot tub, as well as boating and fishing on our waterfront, in 2012 and 2013.

-We have camps in Pennsylvania, Colorado, and Washington, as well as retreats in Ohio and Arizona.
+We have camps in Pennsylvania, Colorado, South Carolina and Washington, as well as retreats in California, Ohio and Arizona.
 You can learn more about each location on our homepage!

 All camps offer volunteer opportunities.